Resolving disputes over Trusts

 - Removal of trustees

-Our team is experienced in all types of trust dispute, and includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).
+Our team is recommended by the independently-researched directory, The Legal 500, as one of the top teams of specialists in the country.
+We specialise in these types of matters and the team includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).

 To discuss how our specialist team might be able to act on your behalf in a Trust, Will or inheritance dispute, please call us on 0800 024 1976 or via our online enquiry form.

 "Nelsons Solicitors Limited has a sizeable contentious trusts and probate team that frequently handles disputes concerning high value estates.
 The team displays strong expertise in Inheritance Act claims, complex challenges to wills, court of protection and defamation matters.
 Practice head Kevin Modiri and his team are 'sensible and pragmatic' and frequently deliver client training and CPD seminars.”Legal 500